Mohammad Ibrahim Zauq: Early life

-Zauq was born in Delhi in 1790 into a Punjabi Khatri family to Sheikh Muhammad Ramzan.
+Zauq was born in Delhi in 1789 into a Hindu Punjabi Khatri family to Sheikh Muhammad Ramzan who was a common soldier in the Mughal army..

 It was no less than a miracle that Zauq, without having the proper treatment on account of the extreme poverty of his family, survived the attack of a disease like smallpox during his childhood.

 His father had no means to equip his son with the best available education of the time.
 He was sent to a maktab (elementary religious school), run by Hafiz Ghulam Rasool.
 Hafiz himself was a poet and used Shauq as his pen name.
-Under his influence the young Ibrahim also got attracted towards poetry.
-Hafiz provided the required encouragement, took him as his pupil in poetry too and suggested Zauq as his pen name.
+Under his influence, the young Ibrahim also got attracted towards poetry.
+Hafiz provided the required encouragement, took him as his pupil in poetry and suggested Zauq as his pen name.

 Though Zauq could not complete the course of the maktab, he got hooked on poetry.
 In those days Shah Naseer was the most famous master poet of Delhi.
 Zauq began showing his ghazals to Shah Naseer for improvement.
 Naseer recognised the natural talent and made him his pupil.
 Gradually, Zauq began participating in the mushairas.
 His natural bent of mind towards poetry coupled with his singular obsession to excel in the pursuit brought him fame and fortune.
 He would be better appreciated in the mushairas than his mentor.
 Shah Naseer got very annoyed with the growing popularity of Zauq.
 He threw him out of the group of his pupils.
 Zauq, thereafter, relied only on his talent and continued writing poetry with a vengeance.

-Another poet, Meer Kazim Husain Beqarar, a friend of Zauq's was appointed the mentor of the Crown Prince Zafar, who later ascended the throne.
-Through him Zauq could get the chance to enter the royal court.
+Another poet, Meer Kazim Hussain Beqarar, a friend of Zauq's was appointed the mentor of the Crown Prince Zafar, who later ascended the throne.
+Through him, Zauq could get the chance to enter the royal court.
 He also started participating in the royal mushairas.
 When Beqarar took up the job of Meer Munshi (Head Clerk) in the Office of John Elphinstone, Crown Prince Zafar appointed Zauq as his mentor with a monthly salary of Rs.
 4 that was ultimately raised to Rs.
 100 when Bahadur Shah Zafar ascended the throne.
 He remained the poet laureate of the Mughal Court till his death in 1854.